- Common uses

 HOW should this medicine be used?

-Durvalumab injection comes as a as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
-For the treatment of NSCLC, it is usually given once every 2 or 4 weeks for as long as your doctor recommends you receive treatment or for NSCLC up to one year.
-For the treatment of ES-SCLC, it is usually given once every 3 weeks for 4 cycles with the other medications, and then alone once every 4 weeks for as long as your doctor recommends you receive treatment.
+Durvalumab injection comes as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
+It is usually injected once every 2 weeks, once every 3 weeks, or once every 4 weeks for as long as your doctor recommends you receive treatment.
+The dosing schedule depends on the type of cancer you have and how your body responds to the medication.

 Durvalumab injection may cause serious or life-threatening reactions during an infusion.
 A doctor or nurse will watch you closely while you are receiving the infusion and shortly after the infusion to be sure you are not having a serious reaction to the medication.
 Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during or after the infusion: chills or shaking, itching, rash, flushing, difficulty breathing, wheezing, dizziness, fever, feeling faint, back or neck pain, or swelling of your face.